Skip to main content

 Payment Information:

-All payments are due by the end of June before the program.
-We look forward to welcoming you back in Summer 2024.
+All payments are due by the end of June before the program begins.

 Registration and payments will be handled through our easy, user-friendly online registration platform, CampDoc